How to Turn on Night Mode on iPhone Camera the Simple Way

 9. How do I turn off Night Mode permanently?

-• Go to Settings
+• Open Settings

 • Tap Camera

-• Open Preserve Settings
+• Select Preserve Settings

 • Enable Night Mode